40 days of Lenten art and reflection

 Published on February 16, 2026

 Use beautiful artwork to guide your daily Lenten reflections this year.
 This Lenten art calendar provides a way to turn your heart toward beauty, even if just for a moment, each day until Easter.
-Bookmark this page for easy reference and comment below to let us know you are following along!
+Bookmark this page for easy reference of each week’s artwork and daily reflection questions.
+Then comment below to let us know you are following along!

 “The Wanderer above the Sea of Fog” by Caspar David Friedrich